Quzacks/Moai/README.md

 # Moai
-Java implementation of the Discord library wrapper.
+Java implementation of the Discord library.
 Wraps around the most recent API version, which as of this writing is [v10](https://discord.com/developers/docs/intro).

 Not well-made or applicable to actual projects.
 If you're working on something similar, feel free to poke around the spaghetti code.